At a glance

 - Coach rugby in Ghana and ignite the passion of school students.
 You’ll work will be focused in a marginalised school where you will teach English and support a local rugby coach.

 - It’s a great opportunity to learn directly from the coach but also implement your own knowledge and training techniques.
-You’ll live and work in Cape Coast, and stay with a local host family.

 - You’ll have the change to explore on weekends, and eat your weight in delicious food like red red, or groundnut soup!